PromptEditor

 • a prompt prefix (markup),

-• multi-line editing,
+• single-line or multi-line editing,

 • completion (ghost + popup/cycling),